Detection of Gamma-ray Halos around Nearby Late-type Galaxies

-For our selected threshold, $R=0.5^{\circ}$, there are 1890 events in 22 ON-regions, while the expected number estimated from the OFF-regions is 1719 events, and the corresponding $p\mathrm{-val}=2.7\times10^{-5}$.
-However, if we split our set into subsets of early-type (6 galaxies) and late-type galaxies (16 galaxies) a striking difference emerges: for the former subset, there is a \textit{deficit} of events, 500 observed vs. 533 expected, while in the latter one the excess becomes much more statistically significant, 1390 observed vs. 1186 expected, $p-\mathrm{val}=4.8\times10^{-9}$.
-From that moment we focused on this subset, which is shown in Table \ref{tab:galaxies}.
+For our selected threshold of $R=0.5^{\circ}$, there are 1872 events in 22 ON-regions, while the expected number estimated from the OFF-regions is 1728 events, and the corresponding p-value of $1.3\times10^{-4}$.
+However, when we split our sample into subsets of early-type (6 galaxies) and late-type galaxies (16 galaxies), a striking difference emerges.
+The early-type galaxies show a deficit of events (480 observed vs. 513 expected).
+In contrast, the late-type galaxies show a significant excess (1392 observed vs. 1215 expected).